Words To Live By

 In just over 4 weeks, through my conversations with the universe, I was reminded of a rule they set down in the beginning.
 Trust your Spirit.
 Your Spirit is theirs, too.
 It’s invisible just like the other things we call innovations.

-Through following patterns in what my senses take in while simultaneously speaking internally to my conscious I’ve discovered a cool rhythm that both calms and excites my mind.
+By following patterns in what my senses take in while simultaneously speaking internally to my conscious I’ve discovered a cool rhythm that both calms and excites my mind.
+I even feel a deep warmth cooking in my skull.
 Here’s comes the kicker…

 Is this stream of consciousness fact or fiction?
 Does either even exist, really?
 All I know is that some is truth while other is just the beginning of an infinitely special story.
 We are all the we, the I, the universe.
 We can connect in much deeper ways if we choose to follow the markers and signposts.